COSC2430-Web-Programming/fullstack-web-application/README.txt

 GitHub Repository URL: https://github.com/COSC2430-Web-Programming/fullstack-web-application.git

 Guideline to run the website:
-1. Navigate to the "folder"
+1. Navigate to the "fullstack-web-application/www"
-2. Run the command line "php -S localhost:2222"
+2. Run the following command "php -S localhost:2222" in your terminal
-3.
+3. Start using the website by passing the following url "http://localhost:2222" to you web browser (Google Chrome for example)

 Contribution: All members contribute equally